isomerpages/govtech-corp/_for-citizens/Employment/ResumeBoostSG.md

 combination of qualifications, experience, and adaptability.
 With the increasing use of applicant tracking systems (ATS) to filter candidates, resumes need to be both ATS-friendly and tailored to local job market trends.</p>
-<p>Developed by GovTech, ResumeBoostSG combines cutting-edge AI with human
+<p>Developed by GovTech, <a href="https://resumeboost.pic.gov.sg/?source=govtechwebsite" rel="noopener nofollow" target="_blank">ResumeBoostSG</a> combines
-expertise to deliver a comprehensive resume evaluation.
+cutting-edge AI with human expertise to deliver a comprehensive resume evaluation.
 The tool provides tailored suggestions to help you craft impactful descriptions of your accomplishments and write professional summaries that highlight your unique strengths.</p>
 <p>Currently in beta, ResumeBoostSG offers early access to these powerful
 features.
 By participating in the beta phase, users can provide valuable feedback while positioning themselves to stand out in Singapore’s competitive